 Having made its Olympic debut at the 2008 Olympic Games in Beijing, BMX is one of the most popular forms of competitive cycling in the United States.
 Athletes between the ages of five and 65 regularly compete on the national circuit.
-The fast-paced racing, tight turns, spectacular jumps and probability of crashes make BMX racing an exciting spectator sport.
+The fast-paced racing, tight turns, spectacular jumps and high risk make BMX racing an exciting spectator sport.

 Supercross BMX is the format used at the Olympic Games.
 It’s relatively simple and leads to an eight-person winner-take-all dash down a steep start ramp, over jumps, and around tight turns, before a final sprint to the line.